- The Business Case for Employment-Based Health Benefits

 - "Quality of Health Care After Adoption of a Full-Replacement, High Deductible Health Plan With a Health Savings Account (forthcoming).

-- Reference-based pricing – This project examines the impact of reference-based pricing for hip and knee replacement, colonoscopy, MRI of the spine, CT-scan of the head, nuclear stress test, and echocardiogram.
-The results will be released in April 2014.
+- Reference pricing – This project examines the impact of reference pricing for hip and knee replacement, colonoscopy, MRI of the spine, CT-scan of the head, nuclear stress test, and echocardiogram.

 - Evaluation of Value-Based Insurance Design for Primary Care Services – This project is evaluating the impact of adopting zero cost sharing for primary care office visits on use of services, quality, outcomes and spending.
 Findings from the project should be released in 2014.